 The Welding/Brazing Technician, TCC introduces the student to gas cutting, welding and brazing.
-The skills student gain in this certificate will enable them to fabricate and fit component parts of tubing and piping necessary to complete heating and air conditioning units.
+The skills student gain in this certificate will enable them to fabricate and fit component parts of tubing and piping

 COURSE NO. OCCUPATIONAL COURSES CREDITS

 WELD 1000 Introduction to Welding Technology 4

 WELD 1010 Oxyfuel & Plasma Cutting 4

 WELD 1151 Fabrication Processes 3